Fortran-FOSS-Programmers/ford/README.md

 In modern (post 1990) Fortran, comments are indicated by an exclamation mark (!).
 FORD will ignore a normal comment like this.
 However, comments with two exclamation marks (!!) are interpreted as documentation and will be captured for inclusion in the output.
+If desired, the character(s) designating documentation can be changed (see below).
 FORD documentation must come _after_ whatever it is that you are documenting, either at the end of the line or on a subsequent line.
 This was chosen because it was felt it is easier to make your documentation readable from within the source-code this way.
 This

 ```fortran
 subroutine feed_pets(cats, dogs, food, angry)